 While shortness of breath can be caused by various health conditions, such as anxiety and anaemia, it can also be linked to heart problems – including angina, coronary heart disease, heart failure, arrhythmia, and heart attacks.

-If you can relate to this, it’s important to speak to your doctor as soon as possible, so that if you do have a heart condition, you can get the treatment you need.
+If you can relate to this, it’s important to speak to your doctor, so that if you do have a heart condition, you can get the treatment you need.
 Though, shortness of breath that comes on with other heart attack symptoms (like chest pain or sweating) is reason to call for an ambulance.

 8. Swollen ankles